from 'The Cape Breton Fiddler'

 purchased by Rob Willson in the Spring of 1998 from Joey Beaton.

-sold to the Rankins in 2004 and is scheduled to reopen at
+had to close in late 2003.
+It was sold to the Rankins in 2004 and reopened

 Johnny Gillis of North East

 Mabou, came up with the name 'Red Shoe' as a tribute to